5 Stages of Pipeline Construction Project Management

 It’s easy to confuse pipeline management with project management, but they focus on two different parts of the business.
 Think of it this way: pipeline management is about winning the work, while project management is about doing the work.
 Project pipeline management focuses on the early stages of project development—identifying leads, qualifying opportunities, building relationships, and submitting bids.
 Project management kicks in after the contract is signed and covers the execution and delivery of the project.
 A successful build follows five main phases of construction, and your pipeline is what feeds the very first of those phases, ensuring you have a steady stream of quality projects ready for your operations team to take over.

-The 5 Stages of a Healthy Construction Pipeline
+The 5 Stages Every Successful Construction Pipeline Follows

 A healthy construction pipeline is more than just a list of potential jobs.
 It’s a living, breathing system that shows you where every opportunity stands, from a whisper of an idea to a completed project.
 Understanding the distinct stages of this pipeline helps you forecast revenue, manage your resources, and see exactly where you need to focus your business development efforts.
 When you can clearly define each stage, you can build a repeatable process for moving leads from one to the next, ensuring a steady flow of work.